John Wesley: Film

-In musical theatre
+Musical theatre

 In 1976 the musical Ride!
-Ride!, composed by Penelope Thwaites AM and written by Alan Thornhill, premiered at the Westminster Theatre in London's West End.
+Ride!, composed by Penelope Thwaites and written by Alan Thornhill, premiered at the Westminster Theatre in London's West End.
 The piece is based on the true story of eighteen-year-old Martha Thompson's incarceration in Bedlam, an incident in Wesley's life.
 The premier ran for 76 performances.
 Since then it has had more than 40 productions, both amateur and professional, including a 1999 concert version, issued on the Somm record label, with Keith Michell as Wesley.